Apr 11, 2020

 How to freeze Cheese Cubes

 Maybe you want to use your cheese for something else, like macaroni and cheese or tuna casserole.
 You can cube your cheese and freeze it just as you did the shredded cheese.
 Spread the cubes out on a sheet before placing them in the freezer.
-Once they are frozen, slide them into a bag and label the bag before placing it in the freezer.
+Once they are frozen, slide them into a bag and label the bag before placing it in the fridge.